Arsnael/james-project/src/adr/0019-reactor-netty-adoption.md

 We decided to use [reactor-netty](https://github.com/reactor/reactor-netty) for the following reasons:

-* it's a reactive server
+* It's a reactive server
-* it's using [Reactor](https://projectreactor.io/), which is the same technology that we use in the rest of our codebase
+* It's using [Reactor](https://projectreactor.io/), which is the same technology that we use in the rest of our codebase
+* Implementing JMAP do not require high level HTTP server features

 ## Consequences